-- The school's SEND budget is managed by the Headteacher, Deputy Headteacher and the Inclusion Leader with advice and guidance from the SBM - The majority of the SEND budget is spent on additional adult support in the form of Teaching and Learning Assistants who are deployed to work with specific classes and groups of children across the school. - Non-staffing resources (for example, specialised equipment to help and support a child to access the curriculum) may be requested as necessary to support specific pupil's learning. - The SEND Governor meets with the Inclusion Leader and Headteacher over the course of the academic year to review the impact of additional adult support and to ensure value for money. - The Governing Board is kept informed of funding decisions.
+- The school's SEND budget is managed by the Headteacher, Deputy Headteacher and the Inclusion Leader - The majority of the SEND budget is spent on additional adult support in the form of Teaching and Learning Assistants (TLAs) who are deployed to work with specific classes and groups of children across the school. - Non-staffing resources (for example, specialised equipment to help and support a child to access the curriculum) may be requested as necessary to support specific pupil's learning.

+- The SEND Governor meets with the Inclusion Leader and Headteacher over the course of the academic year to review the impact of additional adult support and to ensure value for money. - The Governing Board is kept informed of funding decisions.